slovnicki/beamer/README.md

 ### General Notes

-When defining your `BeamLocation`, you need to implement 2 getters; `pages` and `pathBlueprint`. `pages` represent a stack that will be built by `Navigator` when you beam there, and `pathBlueprint` is there for the Beamer to decide which `BeamLocation` corresponds to an URL coming from browser.
+- When extending `BeamLocation`, two getters need to be implemented; `pathBlueprints` and `pages`.
+  - `pages` represent a stack that will be built by `Navigator` when you beam there, and `pathBlueprints` is there for Beamer to decide which `BeamLocation` corresponds to an URL coming from browser.

-As we can see, `BeamLocation` can take query and path parameters from URI. (the `:` is necessary in `pathBlueprint` if you _might_ get path parameter from browser).
+  - `BeamLocation` takes query and path parameters from URI.
+The `:` is necessary in `pathBlueprints` if you _might_ get path parameter from browser.

-`HomeScreen`, `BooksScreen` and `BookDetailsScreen` are arbitrary `Widgets` that represent your app screens / pages.
+- `BeamPage`'s child is an arbitrary `Widgets` that represent your app screen / page.
+  - `key` is important for `Navigator` to optimize rebuilds.
+This should be an unique value for "page state".

-`BeamPage` creates `MaterialPageRoute`, but you can extends `BeamPage` and override `createRoute` to make your own implementation instead.
+  - `BeamPage` creates `MaterialPageRoute`, but you can extends `BeamPage` and override `createRoute` to make your own implementation instead.
 The `key` is important for `Navigator` to optimize its rebuilds.

 **Note** that "Navigator 1.0" can be used alongside Beamer.
 You can easily `push` or `pop` pages with `Navigator.of(context)`, but those will not be contributing to the URI.
 This is often needed when some info/helper page needs to be shown that doesn't influence the browser's URL.
 And of course, when using Beamer on mobile, this is a non-issue as there is no URL.

+## Migrating from v0.4.X to v0.5.X

+- instead of wrapping `MaterialApp` with `Beamer`, use `*App.router()`
+- `String BeamLocation.pathBlueprint` is now `List<String> BeamLocation.pathBlueprints`
+- `BeamLocation.withParameters` constructor is removed and all parameters are handled with 1 constructor.
+See example if you need `super`.
+- `BeamPage.page` is now called `BeamPage.child`

 ## Contributing